Software-Engineering-Project-Team/online_shopping_system/README.md

 ## Sub-System Functionality
 What is happening on both ends of development.

-1. Front-end Fuctionality (The interface system with shop customers.)
+1. Front-end Functionality (The interface system with shop customers.)

 *****Fill in Once Completed*****